cyrilcros/argo-cd/docs/operator-manual/declarative-setup.md

 This allows you to declaratively manage a group of app that can be deployed and configured in concert.

 See [cluster bootstrapping](cluster-bootstrapping.md).

+!!! note
+    The parent app should use the namespace where argocd is installed as both the `metadata` and `destination` namespaces, the children app can use any namespace as `destination`.

 ## Projects